Chapter 2: Variables & Data Types

 Variables

-The most important part of programming is storing data for later.
-Programmers often do this by creating a variable; a named object stored in memory.
+One of the most important parts of programming is storing data.
+Programmers often do this by creating a variable.

 obj x = 10;

-Here, we use the word obj to tell GLang we are creating a variable (object).
-We then give it the name, x, and assign the value to 10 (our awesome number type!)
-This name, x is stored in memory for use anywhere in the program.
+Here, we use the keyword obj to tell GLang we are creating a variable.
+We then give it the name, x, and assign the value to 10 (the number type) This name, x is stored in memory for use anywhere in the program.

-To change a variable’s value, just assign a new value to it (without obj)
+To change a variable’s value, just assign a new value to it (without the obj keyword)

 x = 20;